data-miner00/book/contents/programming/console-log-alternatives.md

   - logging
   - console
 directory: programming
-updatedAt: 2022-12-26T17:53:03.861Z
+updatedAt: 2023-07-15T13:17:10.163Z
 createdAt: 2022-08-12T17:38:48.848Z
 ---

-More often than not, when developers try to debug their Javascript code, the de facto method would be using `console.log()` as it is the simplest and straight to the point.
-It will just print out the object that has being passed in.
+More often than not, when Javascript developers try to debug their code, the de facto method would be using `console.log()` as it is simple and straight to the point.
+It will just print out the anything that has being passed in.
 Through `console.log()`, we could identify the state of the variables, whether they are a number type, an object type or undefined.

-After that, developers would be complacent about their current debugging technique with `console.log` and being totally ignorant about the existence of other useful `console` methods.
+After that, developers would be complacent about their current debugging technique with `console.log` and being totally ignorant about the existence of other incredibly useful `console` methods.

 ## Debugging